 When Fujitsu saw the enormous backlog of forms that came from each of their offices, they realized it was time for a better solution.
 Fujitsu needed to provide clients with reports on estimated completion times, total project hours, and project costs.
-This required records to be accurate when preparing estimates on a project for their client, a time and expense tracking solution that would provide complete visibility into projects, and a system that was easy to use by tech savvy and novice users alike.
+This required records to be accurate when preparing estimates on a project for a client, a time and expense tracking solution that would provide complete visibility into projects, and a system that was easy to use by tech savvy and novice users alike.

 After a free trial, Fujitsu selected Replicon since they were easy-to-use, easy to administer, and fully supported.
 The fact that they were flexible was a bonus:

 “Since Replicon is very user-friendly and consolidates time entry towards projects as well as holidays, sick time, etc., our people are happier to enter time.
-With this system you can really measure the efficiency of our people and we can also measure the accuracy we achieve in our effort estimates.
-By finely measuring the various activities for each project we can adjust our estimates model, finally making estimates that make sense.” -Nicola Zarrilli, Fujitsu Services
+With this system, you can really measure the efficiency of our people, and we can also measure the accuracy we achieve in our effort estimates.
+By finely measuring the various activities for each project, we can adjust our estimates model, finally making estimates that make sense.” -Nicola Zarrilli, Fujitsu Services

 Replicon is one of the top time tracking software on the market and can be used to bill clients, improve project forecasting, and manage employee time and attendance.
 It was the best software to meet the needs of Fujitsu, but another vendor may be best for your company’s unique needs.
-Browse more options by using our Time Tracking Product Selection Tool.

 At TechnologyAdvice, our goal is to help businesses connect with the technology that best meets their needs.
-We’ve compiled product information, reviews, case studies, feature lists, video walkthroughs, and research articles on hundreds of leading IT solutions, all to make the buying process more straightforward for decision makers like you.
+We’ve compiled product information, reviews, case studies, feature lists, video walkthroughs, and research articles on hundreds of leading IT solutions — all to make the buying process more straightforward for decision makers like you.